modifyhq/user-docs-content-example/docs/faqs.md

 To do this, click the branch button in the top right of the repository's header bar and complete the form.

-## Does Modify integrate changes made directly to my GitHub or Bitbucket connector's remote branch?
+## Can I make changes to a Git repo outside of Modify?

 Changes integrated into your remote branch outside of Modify are automatically read by Modify and shown in the remote branch in Modify's repository page.